devansh2506/Crowd-Count-Estimation/README.md

 compute, both models could likely improve further.
 Nevertheless, the results clearly show that injecting segmentation awareness into a CNN and leveraging self-attention in a transformer are both effective strategies for crowd counting.

+### Note
+The notebooks VUI-CrowdNet Dense.ipynb, multi-column.ipynb, and single col.ipynb show the early experiments and the challenges we faced.
+The final improved models are in VUI_CrowdNet.ipynb and transformer_based_regression.ipynb, which include the best results after many improvements.